Essenceia/essenceia.github.io/content/hft/moldudp64.md

 # Architecture

-Internally, our module intakes new data via a [point to point AXI steam interface](https://developer.arm.com/documentation/ihi0051/a/), to which it is connected as a client, and outputs the `message data` to the `ITCH` module.
+Internally, our module intakes new data via a [point to point AXI stream interface](https://developer.arm.com/documentation/ihi0051/a/), to which it is connected as a client, and outputs the `message data` to the `ITCH` module.

 {{< figure